Undergraduate Academic Regulations

 Students carrying a full-time course load at the end of the course add period (typically, the 10th regularly scheduled class day) are not ordinarily permitted to drop below 36 units after that time.
 Exceptions must be authorized by the student's associate dean.

-Status, Class Standing
+Class Level Standing

 Students should refer to the sections of the catalog pertaining to their college and/or department to determine the number of units required each academic year by their specific curriculum.
 Students must achieve passing grades in order to earn units; students do not earn units for incomplete or failed courses.